taskbadger/taskbadger-docs/docs/data_model.md

 4. During the data export the export function regularly updates the task progress which is also displayed on the UI for the user.
-5. Once the export is compiled the export function updates the task value to 100 and the state to `post-processing`.
+5. Once the export is compiled the export function updates the task value to 100 and the state to `post_processing`.
 During this time the export function uploads the compiled export to S3.
 6. Once the upload is complete the task status is updated to `success` and the user is presented with an option to download the export.